hyperledger/web3j-docs/docs/transactions.md

 Details of how to request Ether for the Kovan testnet are available [here](https://github.com/kovan-testnet/faucet).

 (This section needs to be changed)
-If you need some Ether on the Ropsten testnet to get started, please post a message with your wallet address to the [web3j Gitter channel](https://gitter.im/web3j/web3j) and you will be sent some.
+If you need some Ether on the Ropsten testnet to get started, please post a message with your wallet address to the [Web3j Community Forum](https://community.web3labs.com/) and you will be sent some.

 ## Mining on testnet/private blockchains